-- When given written feedback in books, work should be marked in green by the class teacher, support staff and supply staff showing comments and correct or incorrect work. - Mark will be worked alongside the Learning Objective, or the Mr Men sheets with the following symbols: - ✓✓ achieved - ✓ developing - No tick not met - Work needs to be marked according to the ability and needs of the child. - Next steps will be identified to the child using the following symbol - A high proportion of corrected errors can be a disincentive.
+- When given written feedback in books, work should be marked in green by the class teacher, support staff and supply staff showing comments and correct or incorrect work. - Mark will be worked alongside the sun, moon and stars success criteria, or the Mr Men sheets with the following symbols:

+- ✓ achieved - D developing - - not met - Work needs to be marked according to the ability and needs of the child. - Next steps will be identified to the child using the following symbol - - A high proportion of corrected errors can be a disincentive.
 It is not always good practice to correct all mistakes. - Spellings can be brought to the pupil's attention by underlining the incorrect spelling, or for older children writing SP in the margin.
-Red words and common exception words should be prioritised for children to correct first.